German-Cobian/Philosophy/README.md

 * Navigate to a directory of your choosing using the `cd` command
 * Run this command in your OS terminal: `git@github.com:German-Cobian/Philosophy.git` to get a copy of the project
 * Navigate to the project's directory using the `cd` command
-* Migrate the database to your environment and seed the app with data that is pre-packaged for its pages to display by running`rails db:setup`
+* Run `git checkout philosophy-feature` to work inside the proper branch of the project
 * Run `rails webpacker:install` to configure Webpacker for your environment.
 Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server.
 * Install dependencies by running `bundle install`
-* Copy `validates :image, presence: true` into `app/models/article.rb` (this validation does not allow the article database to be seeded if it is in place before running `rails db:setup`)
+* Migrate the database to your environment by running `rails db:migrate` and then seed the app with data that is pre-packaged for its pages to display by running`rails db:seed`
-* Execute `rails server` to fire up the server
+* Navigate to the bin folder of the project using the `cd` command and then execute `rails server` to fire up the server
 * Visit `http://localhost:3000/` in your browser to get into the app
+* If you obtain the error `ArgumentError in Categories#index` it means that the app did not get successfully seeded.
+Run `rails db:reset` to get it seeded
+* Copy `validates :image, presence: true` into `app/models/article.rb` (this validation does not allow the article database to be seeded if it is in place before running `rails db:seed`)
 * Interact with the app using the links in the nav bar.
 To access private pages, sign up by clicking the `Sign Up` link
 * Interact with the app
 * To close the server, enter `Ctrl + C` in your terminal